mch1307/mch1307.csnet.me/content/k8s-thw/thw3.md

 ### kubelet

->Kubelets need to be properly authorized by the Kubernetes Node Authorizer.
+>Kubelet needs to be properly authorized by the [Kubernetes Node Authorizer][24].
 We will include each worker node's individual client certificate in the kubeconfig file

 Generate a kubelet kubeconfig file for each of our worker nodes: